Turo

 Over the years, Turo hosts have enabled people to book just about any car, just about anywhere.
 They’ve opened doors to unforgettable weekend getaways and once-in-a-lifetime adventures.

-In this post, we’ll explore how monthly discounts can work to your advantage, the features that make long trips better for guests and hosts, and how to decide if this hosting strategy is right for you.
+In this post, we’ll explore how monthly discounts can work to your advantage, how lower monthly discounts can increase host earnings, the features that make long trips better for guests and hosts, and how to decide if this hosting strategy is right for you.

 Evolving to meet a new demand